goconca/website-2019/content/blog/gocon-who-and-why.md

 ---

-##### Q:  Do you have experience running conferences and is there a third party managing the event?
+##### Q:  Do you have experience running conferences?
+Is there a third party managing the event?

 Combined, we helped organize community events such as PyCon Canada, Dutch Clojure days, Polyhack and Go meetups in Toronto and Ottawa.
 We do this for fun, not profit or fame.